PlanOptica

 Sorting and pagination

-• Assets (descending, default)
+• Total assets (descending, default)

 • Total participants